pts/pts-tinype/README.txt

 * It's OK that the file size isn't divisile by 0x200 (512), the file can be truncated.
 * On Windows 7 64-bit, the file size must be at least 268 bytes.
+* On Windows NT 3.1 (and possibly others), the PE header (IMAGE_NT_HEADERS) must start on a file offset divisible by 4.
 * SizeOfOptionalHeader must be >= 0x78.
 * SizeOfHeaders must be > 0.